(A joint conference with RAND and the Nuffield Trust)

 Dr Carolyn Tuohy

-University of Toronto: Professor of Political Science; Vice President Policy and Development and Associate Provost; author NETHERLANDS
+University of Toronto: Professor of Political Science; Vice President Policy and Development and Associate Provost; author

 Dr Els Borst-Eilers